vishalg0wda/s2-sdk-typescript/docs/models/errors/appendconditionfailed.md

 # AppendConditionFailed

-Failure response message when an Append is aborted due to a failed condition.
+Aborted due to a failed condition.

 ## Supported Types